 The Sheep Teaching and Research Center provides students at Michigan State University with the opportunity to work with the sheep maintained on campus, for classes, livestock evaluation, undergraduate work and research and also graduate experience through research.

-The Sheep Teaching and Research Center employees 5 to 8 students who use this opportunity to gain experience in all aspects of sheep management and research activities ongoing at the unit.
+The Sheep Teaching and Research Center (MSU STRC) employees students who use this opportunity to gain experience in all aspects of sheep management and research activities ongoing at the unit.
 The unit has recently adopted the accelerated lambing system which enables the farm to have 3 lambing seasons throughout the year.

-Pasture provides the basic nutrient requirements for the ewes than most convention sheep flocks.
+The accelerated lambing program is a more intensive production system for the ewes than most convention sheep flocks.
 Because of this, more energy is required by the animals that reside at the MSU STRC to maintain their reproductive status and therefore a total mixed ration (TMR) is offered to ewes that are lambing or lactating a daily basis.
 Ewes that have recently weaned their lambs and are in their breeding season may be found grazing on spring, summer, or fall pastures.
 When pasture is no longer available, harvested forages (alfalfa and grass hays, alfalfa haylage) are used as the primary dietary ingredients.
 Ewes are continually supplied with a salt and mineral supplement to meet their remaining dietary requirements.
 Lambs receive a complete dietary combination of grains, forages and supplements to meet their nutritional requirements for the desired level of performance.

 Sheep maintained at the Research and Teaching Center meet or exceed all guidelines for animal care as defined by national, state and university specifications.